Comrod/Xcode-Projects/README.md

 Xcode-Projects
 ==============
-This is a git repository with all my xcode projects in it. :)
+This is a git repository with all my Xcode projects in it. :)